ByUnal/AviBERT/README.md

 ## Setup
 Install the requirements.
-I've added torch to requirements.txt but you can prefer to install by yourself according to different cuda version and resources.
+I've added torch to requirements.txt, but you can prefer to install by yourself according to different cuda version and resources.
 ```commandline
 pip install -r requirements.txt
 ```